Purcell City Lake

 Other visitors are swimming even though a notice sign is posted.
 Is it safe?

-The City of Purcell will post test records on this page and when above 320 CFU on the beach to inform the public.
+The City of Purcell will post test records on this page and when above 320 E. coli CFU on the beach to inform the public.
 This policy allows visitors to make their own decisions about recreation in the Lake.
-As always, consider your level of health before a choice of activity and where.
+As always, consider your level of health before a choice of activity in the Lake.